 Graeme Souness said “Every one of us would think, looking at him there is a player in there, but you don’t see it enough.
 That’s why if you play for a big club, you’ve got to perform most weeks.
 He’s not consistent enough for me.”

 “He shows us glimpses of his quality but he needs to do it on a regular basis for Manchester United now.” – Jamie Redknapp

 “You always get the feeling he’s playing at 85%.
 If he added that extra 15%, then he could do anything.
 He’s got everything you’d want: composure in front of goal, great skill, pace, strength, but what s that little missing?” – Gary Neville

 There many more quotes like this that I can find which you have to take on board because so many people think the same thing.
 As you can see, no one ever questions his ability.
 It’s more his consistency and his body language on the football pitch often described as looking uninterested.

 Ole Gunnar Backs Him…

-While previous experienced managers haven’t played Anthony Martial as a number 9.
+While experienced previous managers haven’t played Anthony Martial as a number 9.
 I even remember when Jose Mourinho majorly dented his confidence when he bought Zlatan to Man Utd.
-Mourinho moved Martial to the left to play Ibrahimovic center-forward.
+Mourinho moved Tony Martial to the left to play Ibrahimovic center-forward.
 Not only that, but Jose also stripped him of the number 9 shirt.
-SolskJaer a prolific striker comes in and puts Martial CF at the time opting for Martial over Romelu Lukaku even though Lukaku’s goal scoring record for us was quite good!.
+SolskJaer a prolific striker in his playing days, comes in and puts Martial as his CF. Which was a huge decision at the time, opting for Martial over Romelu Lukaku even though Lukaku’s goal-scoring record for us was quite good!.